wandb/docs/content/guides/models/automations/model-registry-automations.md

 {{% /alert %}}

 {{% alert color="secondary" %}}
-Considerations if you use secrets in W&B Server:

-You are responsible for configuring security measures that satisfy your security needs.
+If you use secrets in W&B Server, you are responsible for configuring security measures that satisfy your security needs.

 W&B strongly recommends that you store secrets in a W&B instance of a cloud secrets manager provided by AWS, GCP, or Azure.
 Secret managers provided by AWS, GCP, and Azure are configured with advanced security capabilities.

 W&B does not recommend that you use a Kubernetes cluster as the backend of your secrets store.
 Consider a Kubernetes cluster only if you are not able to use a W&B instance of a cloud secrets manager (AWS, GCP, or Azure), and you understand how to prevent security vulnerabilities that can occur if you use a cluster.
 {{% /alert %}}